The Global State of CPS Security 2024: Business Impact of Disruptions

 Claroty provides comprehensive visibility into an organization's entire XIoT, allowing them to identify and catalog their assets.
 This asset inventory is not only essential for detecting and mitigating risk, but also can be leveraged for compliance reporting purposes.

-2. Vulnerability and risk management:
+2. Exposure management:

-3. Secure Remote Access (SRA):
+3. Secure Access:

 4. Threat detection:

 With advanced analytics and anomaly detection, Claroty solutions identify potential cyber threats and provide real-time alerts.
 Multiple detection engines automatically profile all assets, communications, and processes in industrial networks, generating a behavioral baseline that characterizes legitimate traffic to weed out falses positives.
-These advanced features enable security practitioners to detect emerging threats and then respond to them promptly, which is key for compliance with regulations and standards.
+These advanced threat detection features enable security practitioners to detect emerging threats and then respond to them promptly, which is key for compliance with regulations and standards.

-Get the Claroty Newsletter
+Stay in the know Get the Claroty Newsletter

-Featured Articles
+Related Articles

 Interested in learning about Claroty's Cybersecurity Solutions?